sciZer0/newdiscoveries/a/README.md

   <img src="/assets/images/25.png"/><br>
 </p>

-The apple can be moving at Inertial Velocity (10 m/s) because -- according to Newton's 1st Law -- when the apple is being moved by Inertia at Inertial Velocity (10 m/s) this is the same as when the apple is being at rest!
+The apple will be moving at Inertial Velocity (10 m/s) because -- according to Newton's 1st Law -- when the apple is being moved by Inertia at Inertial Velocity (10 m/s) this is the same as when the apple is being at rest!

 Newton's 1st law is: